 The annual fall foliage report for the area is updated every week throughout the season indicating where and when to visit, so be sure to take advantage and schedule a weekend trip before winter officially begins.

 Whether you’re a native New Yorker or are just visiting, taking a drive outside of the five boroughs to enjoy apple picking or to bask in the beauty of the autumn leaves is well worth it.
-And based on the fall foliage report, the autumn color foliage is almost ready to peak in upstate NY!
+And based on the fall foliage report, the autumn color foliage is beginning to change and peak in upstate NY!

 While some of these locations are way further than others (basically in Canada) we promise, the beauty is worthy of the drive.
 So although we can fight all day about where “upstate” really begins, at the end of the day what we really mean here is anything above Westchester County.
 Below we list a few of our recommendations of the best places in the state to take in the true wonder of fall foliage.